Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM with

 The temperature distribution that results from solving eq.\ \ref{WCNM_e1} for every SPH particle in the G1 simulation is shown in Figure \ref{WCNM_f1} (very similar distributions are obtained for G2 and G3).
-The gas has been cooled to $\Tk\lesssim 10^4$\, K, with temperatures extending down to 25, 30 and 27\,K respectively for G1, G2 and G3.
-We identify this gas as the warm neutral medium (WNM) and the cold neutral medium (CNM), and it is from this gas phase that we shall construct our molecular gas phase in the subsequent sections.
+The gas has been cooled to $\Tk\lesssim 10^4$\, K, with temperatures extending down to $\sim 25\,{\rm K}$.
+This new gas phase represents both the warm neutral medium (WNM) and the cold neutral medium (CNM), and from it we derive the molecular gas phase.